 The industry group for Canadian real estate agents said

-sales activity grew 2.3 percent last month from March, the third
+sales activity was down 0.8 percent last month from May, but

-TORONTO, May 13 (Reuters) – Canadian home prices rose in
+TORONTO, July 14 (Reuters) – Canadian home prices rose to a

 The index, which measures price changes for repeat sales of